cmgonzalez/pietro_bros/README.txt

 Based on Mario Bros from the NES.
 One or Two player Game
 32 Levels of Fun.
 Three modes of Play.
-Nirvana+ Multicolour.
+NIRVANA+ Multicolour.
 48 Sounds.
 AY Music and Effects
 Sinclair Joystick Only.
-Spectrum 128kb Only.
+Spectrum 48kb and 128kb.
 More than a year of work.

-This games was build on z88dk and using Nirvana+ for the multicolour graphic engine.
+This games was build on z88dk and using NIRVANA+ for the multicolour graphic engine.

 I really like to thanks Alvin Albrecht for his help, most of the magic come from his fingers.
 Also Einar Saukas for his marvelous Nirvana Library!

 This is my christmas gift to all the Spectrum lovers!